 Quinoa is a delicious and popular South American seed.
 It’s also known as a pseudocereal, with similar taste and properties to common grains.
 Many people consider quinoa a must-eat superfood because it contains fiber, protein, water, and carbohydrates.
-Quinoa is also low in sodium and high in calcium, potassium, and iron, making it a healthy and nutritious part of any diet.

 But for some people, eating quinoa may cause stomachaches, itchy skin, hives, and other common symptoms of food allergies.
 The seed and its coating contain the compound saponin, which could cause these symptoms.